pblischak/PhyloNetworks.jl/README.md

   > version that is trying to remove the plotting dependencies Rcall and Gadfly
   > so that I can use the package on a cluster.**

+The solution to the install issue was to individually `include()` each of the local modules and the necessary Julia Packages (`DataFrames` and `Combinatorics.combinations`).
+I then made another Julia script in the `src/` folder called `hack.jl` that has all of the functionality I want/need.
+All I'm doing is comparing estimates of quartet concordance factors, so the only function I really need is `readTree2CF()`.
+The `hack.jl` has all of the necessary imports and includes to do this without actually installing or loading the rest of the PhyloNetworks package.

+I've also realized that the `functions.jl` script does not rely on the plotting functions and can be included to use all the other methods.
+It appears Issue #16 is also associated with the problems I've been having.

 ## Overview

 PhyloNetworks is a [Julia](http://julialang.org) package with utilities to: